Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 The modern method of auction works by combining estate agent-style marketing with a timed online bidding process.
 Here’s how it typically plays out:

-4. When the auction ends, the highest bidder secures the property and pays a non-refundable reservation fee (often 2.5%–5% or a flat amount like £6,000).
+4. The buyer signs a reservation agreement. (often 2.5%–5% or a flat amount like £6,000).

-What is the Difference Between the Modern Method & Traditional Auction?
+Differences Between the Modern Method & Traditional Auction?

 While both aim to speed up the selling process, the modern method of auction works quite differently from a traditional property auction.
 Here’s a quick side-by-side comparison:

-Feature Modern Method Traditional Auction
+Feature Modern Method of Auction Traditional Auction Estate Agent Sale

 Expert advice from our property expert Paul Gibbens:

 ""We’ve worked with sellers using both traditional and modern auctions, and the key difference always comes down to flexibility.
 Traditional auctions are great if you're targeting cash buyers and want a quick exchange, but they can put off everyday buyers who need a mortgage.
-The modern method opens the door to more people — but sellers still need to understand the added costs and longer timeframes involved.
+The modern method opens the door to more people but sellers still need to understand the added costs and longer timeframes involved.

 It’s not better or worse, just about picking the method that suits your situation best."